sloria/dotfiles/README.md

 **python**

-The `python` topic installs the [Anaconda Python distribution](https://store.continuum.io/cshop/anaconda/) using the [miniconda](http://conda.pydata.org/miniconda.html) installer.
+The `python` topic installs [miniconda](http://conda.pydata.org/miniconda.html).
 The installation is entirely self-contained, and lives at `~/miniconda`.

 **iterm2**